 You may ask yourself “Where do I begin?”
 Reentry plans look different for each person, but there are some necessary steps everyone needs to get started.
-Use the information below as a checklist to begin your reentry journey.

 Identification documentation is necessary for most aspects of life – to secure employment and housing, apply for benefits, access treatment, and much more.
 This is often the first step in the transition from incarceration to the community.
 Learn about the importance of each document and ways to obtain them for your state.